inter-action/blog/booknotes/investment for dummies.md

 Selecting your own stocks:
 *  Before you invest in any individual stock, no matter how great a company you think it is, you need to understand the company’s line of busi- ness, strategies, competitors, financial statements, and price-earnings ratio versus the competition, among many other issues.
 Selecting and monitoring good companies take lots of research, time, and discipline.

-*  So you need to understand the barriers to entry that a lead- ing company has erected and how difficult or easy it is for competitors to join the fray.
+*  So you need to understand the barriers to entry that a leading company has erected and how difficult or easy it is for competitors to join the fray.
 * be wary of analysts' predictions, due to interets conficts, they may brand their client's company stock.